 The success of our club’s meetings depends on our members.
 In Toastmasters, we learn by participating.
 There are many roles to fill and all meeting participants play an important part in making the club experience both educational and enjoyable.

 Click on the Role name below for more information directly from the Toastmasters International website.
+The booklet “A Toastmaster Wears Many Hats” provides even more guidance on preparing for a role.

 - Reviews the agenda